“Safety first” isn’t a buzz phrase at ExpressJet. It’s a culture we take seriously every day, every flight.

 Aviation Safety Action Program (ASAP)

 The Aviation Safety Action Program (ASAP) is a voluntary safety program that allows employees to communicate safety concerns and human errors identified during the performance of daily operations.
 Appropriate “safety action” is taken with every report following a review by a designated committee.
 Aggregate analyses are conducted to identify risk and potential trends.
-ExpressJet has independent ASAP programs for our pilots, dispatchers and mechanics.
+ExpressJet has independent ASAP programs for our pilots, flight attendants, dispatchers and mechanics.

 Flight Operational Quality Assurance (FOQA)